gershwin-desktop/gershwin-documentation/README.md

 # gershwin-documentation
 Gershwin is a desktop environment based on GNUstep.
 It is designed to provide an early Mac OS X-like user experience with an aim to also innovate.
 The domains documentation in this repo is a good first example of this.

-Gershwin aims to be different from your typical desktop environment.
-Here are some examples of technology differences that Gershwin will use versus the typical freedesktop based solutions:
+Gershwin aims to be different from your typical desktop environment project.
+Here are some key examples of technology differences that Gershwin will use versus typical free and open source desktop environments:

 * GCC -> CLANG
 * GTK -> GNUstep/Swift